scazzomatto/Telegram_Pi_Bot/README.md

 # Telegram_Pi_Bot
-Simple bot who reads Raspberry Pi infos and informations about transmission torrents
+Simple Telegram bot in python which reads Raspberry Pi infos and informations about transmission torrents